day8/re-frame/docs/EffectfulEvents.md

 which sounds ominous.
 Is that it?
 Are we doomed to impurity?

 Well, luckily a small twist in the tale makes a profound difference.
-We will look at side effects first.
+We will look at side-effects first.
 Instead of creating event handlers which *do side-effects*, we'll instead get them to *cause side-effects*.

 ### Doing vs Causing